w3c/wai-about-wai/_about/projects/wai-coop/symposium2.md

 ## Logistics and Accessibility
 {:#logistics}

-This meeting will take place on the Zoom teleconference system with real-time captioning, and International Sign Language.
-Connection details will be sent by email to registered participants.
+This meeting took place on the Zoom teleconference system with real-time captioning, and International Sign Language.
+Connection details were sent by email to registered participants.